Ghost in the Shell 2: Innocence

 Ghost in the Shell 2: Innocence, known in Japan as just Innocence (イノセンス, Inosensu), is a 2004 Japanese animated cyberpunk film written and directed by Mamoru Oshii.
-The film serves as a standalone sequel to Oshii's 1995 film Ghost in the Shell and is loosely based on the manga by Masamune Shirow.
+The film serves as a standalone sequel to Ghost in the Shell (1995) and is loosely based on the 1989–91 manga The Ghost in the Shell by Masamune Shirow.

-The film was co-produced by Production I.G and Studio Ghibli for Tokuma Shoten, Nippon Television Network, Dentsu, Buena Vista Home Entertainment, Toho and D-Rights, and distributed by Toho.
-It was released in Japan on March 6, 2004, and was later released in the US on September 17, 2004 by Go Fish Pictures.
-The film's US box office performance had exceeded Go Fish Pictures' expectation.

-Innocence received the 2004 Nihon SF Taisho Award.
+Ghost in the Shell 2: Innocence was released in Japan on March 6, 2004, by Toho.
+The film received the 2004 Nihon SF Taisho Award.
 It was also in competition at the 2004 Cannes Film Festival, making it the first and only anime in history to compete for the Palme d'Or.
 The soundtrack for the film was released under the name Innocence O.S.T. and a related novel called Ghost in the Shell: Innocence - After the Long Goodbye was released on February 29, 2004.